You can open the Control Panel by starting

-You can omit the ‘start’ program from the above command if you run it from the Run dialog (Win+R) instead of from within the Command Prompt.
-The Run dialog will recognize the Settings app’s URI scheme without passing it through ‘start’.
+start program from the above command if you run it from the Run dialog (Win+R) instead of from within a Command Prompt session.
+The Run dialog will recognize the Settings app’s URI scheme (ms-settings) without passing it through ‘start’ and start the Settings app accordingly.
 You’ll still need to use the

 You can optimistically type in an English language keyword after the colon to direct you towards the right section of the Settings app.
 For example, ms-settings:network will go directly to the Network and Internet section of the Settings app.
 There is no penalty for guessing wrong, so just take a guess and maybe you’ll drop straight into settings:windowsupdate without using the mouse.
 App developers and web authors should take care to link their users directly to the right section in Settings, reducing documentation needs and user friction.

 You can use the same command in PowerShell — where

 These commands — actually the whole